Onyx: Properties, Facts and Photos

 Calcite is often used instead of onyx because it's more readily available and much softer, making it easier to work with.

-The name onyx describes a banded variety of agate, which is a chalcedony.
-Chalcedony is a type of quartz that includes many different varieties.
+The name onyx describes a banded variety of agate.
+Agate is a type of chalcedony, which in turn is a type of quartz.

-Terminology can be ambiguous, and the translating of names into different languages, especially over hundreds or thousands of years, has further complicated matters.
+Terminology can be ambiguous, and the translation of names into different languages, especially over hundreds or thousands of years, has further complicated matters.

 In historical texts, lapis lazuli was often mistaken for sapphire because, in the ancient world, it was known as sappheiros.